AlbertGBena/RaProM-Pro/README.md

 The main script is called RaProM-Pro.py and it is available in Python 3.8.
 The following libraries are necessary::

 	numpy , version 1.14.5 or later

-	miepython, version 1.3.0 or later

-	netCDF4, version 1.2.7 or later
+	miepython, version 1.3.0 or later (matplotlib is necessary for this library works) netCDF4, version 1.2.7 or later (cftime is necessary for this library works)

+	Other necessary libaries are datetime, math, os, glob and sys

 The libraries can be installed with pip, using these sentences:

 	pip install numpy
 	pip install miepython
 	pip install netCDF4
+	pip install matplotlib
+	pip install cftime

 **The script works with the MRR-Pro files.**